binary-an0ma1y/AWS-CLI-Cheatsheets/README.md

 # AWS CLI Cheatsheets Tailored for Beginners
-Beginner-friendly cheatsheets with just the required basic commands to get started with AWS CLI.
+Cheatsheets with just the required basic commands to get started with AWS CLI.

 ## List of basic operations covered in each cheatsheet: